wandb/docs/docs/support/runs_state_crashed_ui_but_still_running_machine_get_data.md

 tags:
    - experiments
 ---

-You most likely lost connection to your machine while training.
-You can recover your data by running [`wandb sync [PATH_TO_RUN]`](../ref/cli/wandb-sync.md).
-The path to your run will be a folder in your `wandb` directory corresponding to the Run ID of the run in progress.
+You likely lost connection to your machine during training.
+Recover data by running [`wandb sync [PATH_TO_RUN]`](../ref/cli/wandb-sync.md).
+The path to your run is a folder in your `wandb` directory that matches the Run ID of the ongoing run.